linolayani/linoleparquet.github.io/content/posts/2025/debbuging-story-datadog-argocd/index.md

 # The cure/explanation: GitOps, AutoSync, and token

-Let's be honest: One of the main reason we love ops is for debugging special, unresolvable problems.
+Let's be honest: One of the main reason we love ops is for debugging edge, unresolvable problems.
 Although I had others project on the loop, I couldn't help but look for potentials solution to our setup.
 Obsessed with the problem as they say.
 One evening, while others were doing normal people evening types of things, I finally found out the reason behind all this mess.
 Let met explain
 Our datadog setup we adopted is the default one: One datadog agent lives on each node of the cluster (deamonset).
 These agents send theirs metrics,traces, and others fun things to a in-cluster service called the datadog-cluster-agent.
 This special agent conglomerate the data and transfers it to datadog.
 [ i am special]